lyming90/csming/README.md

 ###  Prerequisites

-You need the following modules installed for Python 3
+You need the following modules installed for Python 3.

+It is recommended that you run setup.py to install all dependencies.

 ```